What Is the Composition of Stainless Steel? Full Guide & Key Components

 Austenitic Stainless Steel

 Austenitic stainless steels are the most widely used type of stainless steel, known for their high nickel and chromium content.
 This composition results in excellent corrosion resistance and good formability.
 Common applications include kitchenware, medical devices, and piping systems.
-The most familiar grade in this category is 304 stainless steel.
+The most familiar category is grade of 304 stainless steel.

 Ferritic Stainless Steel